 Yes, under certain circumstances.
 However, a prudent approach is to suspend the employee while an investigation is undertaken.
 If the investigation concludes that a serious violation of company rules occurred, there are no mitigating circumstances and discharge is the customary penalty for such violations, termination may be justified.

 Probably.
 Courts have found that employers were liable for sexual harassment regardless of whether the employer knew, or should have known, about the harassment.
 However, the harassed employee has a duty to use the processes that the employer has put in place to complain about workplace harassment.
-Clear policies and expectations about employee conduct, plus Dallas harassment training and discrimination policies, and prompt investigation of any complaints are good defenses which may prevail if a charge is filed with a regulatory agency or a civil suit is brought.
+Clear policies and expectations about employee conduct, plus legally compliant harassment training in Dallas and the surrounding area.
+Our service also includes the examination of existing discrimination policies, along with prompt investigation of any complaints.
+These are good defenses which may prevail if a charge is filed with a regulatory agency or a civil suit is brought.

 Maybe.
 It depends on several factors, including your policy regarding absences and continued employment and the laws in your state.